Do the planets cause the sunspot cycles?: Discrete Chi-Square Method (DCM)

 The free parameters of model $g(t)$ are

 where

 is the number of free parameters.
-We divide the free parameters $\bar{\beta}$ into two groups
+We divide the free parameters $\bm{\beta}$ into two groups

-The first frequency group $\bar{\beta}_{I}$ makes the $g(t)$ model non-linear, because all free parameters are not eliminated from all partial derivatives $\partial g / \partial \beta_i$.
-If these $\bar{\beta}_{I}$ frequencies are fixed to constant known tested numerical values, none of the partial derivatives $\partial g / \partial \beta_i$ contains any free parameters.
-In this case, the model becomes linear and the solution for the second group of free parameters, $\bar{\beta}_{II}$, is unambiguous.
+The first frequency group $\bm{\beta}_{I}$ makes the $g(t)$ model non-linear, because all free parameters are not eliminated from all partial derivatives $\partial g / \partial \beta_i$.
+If these $\bm{\beta}_{I}$ frequencies are fixed to the constant known tested numerical values, none of the partial derivatives $\partial g / \partial \beta_i$ contain any free parameters.
+In this case, the model becomes {\it linear}, and the solution for the second group of free parameters, $\bm{\beta}_{II}$ is {\it unambiguous}.
 Our concepts like ``linear model'' and ``unambiguous result'' refer to this type of models and their free parameter solutions.

-For every tested frequency combination $\bar{\beta}_{I}=[f_1, f_2, ..., f_{K_1}]$ we compute the DCM test statistic
+For every tested frequency combination $\bm{\beta}_{I}=[f_1, f_2, ..., f_{K_1}]$, we compute the DCM test statistic

 from a linear model least squares fit.
-For unknown or known errors $\sigma_i$, we use Eq. \ref{EqzR} or Eq. \ref{EqzChi}, respectively.
+We use Equation \ref{EqzR} or Equation \ref{EqzChi}, for unknown or known $\sigma_i$ errors, respectively.

-The sum $h(t)$ of signals $h_1(t)$ and $h_2(t)$ does not depend on the order in which these signals are added.
-This causes the symmetry $z(f_1,f_2)=z(f_2,f_1)$.
-The same symmetry applies to any $K_1$ number of signals.
+For two signal $K_1 =2$ model, the sum $h(t)$ of signals $h_1(t)$ and $h_2(t)$ does not depend on the order in which these signals are added.
+This causes the symmetry $z(f_1,f_2)=z(f_2,f_1)$ for all tested frequency pairs $f_1$ and $f_2$.
+The same symmetry applies to any other $K_1$ number of signals.
 Therefore, we compute $z$ test statistic only for all combinations